 Your group's plan will build on material covered in the course throughout the term.
 Students can break up the work amongst the team in a manner of their choosing, but all team members must contribute in a way that is fair and equitable.
-Some class assignments will relate to your planning for the City of Scio.
-See Canvas for a full description of the term project.
+Some class assignments will relate to the term project.
+A full description of the term project will be posted on Canvas later.

-Final Grading Scale: A 94.0 % and above ; A- 90.0 % ; B+ 87.0 % ; B 84.0 % ; B- 80.0 % , etc. -This follows standard grading scale for Portland State University and is not negotiable
+Final Grading Scale: A 94.0 % and above ; A- 90.0 % ; B+ 87.0 % ; B 84.0 % ; B- 80.0 % , etc. - This follows standard grading scale for Portland State University and is not negotiable